Ki-er/awesome-information-science/README.md

 # Awesome Information Science <img src="https://awesome.re/badge.svg"><a href="https://awesome.re"><img /></a>
-A curated list of information science books, tools and resources.
+>  curated list of information science books, tools and resources.

 ---

-> [Information science](https://en.wikipedia.org/wiki/Information_science) (also known as information studies) is an academic field which is primarily concerned with analysis, collection, classification, manipulation, storage, retrieval, movement, dissemination, and protection of information.
+[Information science](https://en.wikipedia.org/wiki/Information_science) (also known as information studies) is an academic field which is primarily concerned with analysis, collection, classification, manipulation, storage, retrieval, movement, dissemination, and protection of information.

-> Although [data science](https://en.wikipedia.org/wiki/Data_science) and Information science may seem to be similar, data science is heavier on mathematics and computer science while information science is more concerned with areas such as [library sciences](https://en.wikipedia.org/wiki/Library_science), [cognitive science](https://en.wikipedia.org/wiki/Cognitive_science) and communication.
+Although [data science](https://en.wikipedia.org/wiki/Data_science) and Information science may seem to be similar, data science is heavier on mathematics and computer science while information science is more concerned with areas such as [library sciences](https://en.wikipedia.org/wiki/Library_science), [cognitive science](https://en.wikipedia.org/wiki/Cognitive_science) and communication.
 Awesome lists related to these other areas can be found under the [Related Heading](##Related).

 Contributors are welcome!
 See [Contributing.md](.github/CONTRIBUTING.md).